GauravVaidyaa/task-neighborhood-library/README.md

 # Neighborhood Library
-A small neighborhood library which have a new service to manage its members, books, and lending operations.
+A Neighborhood Library Management System that manages members, books, and lending operations using a modern backend architecture with gRPC, Node.js API Gateway, PostgreSQL, and a React UI.

 ---